minhuyen/intoidi/README.md

  - via ssh@openshift:  export DJANGO_DEBUG=True

  - or using rhc from local PC: rhc env-set DJANGO_DEBUG=True --app <appname>

-__Advantages__

-No changes needed for the local development.
-Use your manage.py on development PC as adviced by Mezzanine project.

-No changes needed for the Openshift environment. local_settings.py are set in general to use the Openshift provided parameters.

-Backups daily with files retention.
-I.e. daily backups are stored 14 days, weekly 60 days, monthly 300 days.
-Other backups are deleted in order to preserve the storage.

 __Full instructions for setup__